TetrisKid48/big-ideas-final-project/README.md

-# Group 57's final project for CMPINF0010
+# The Pitt Parkers' final project for CMPINF0010
 Finding the best neighborhood in Pittsburgh, in terms of anti-drivability.

+The Pitt Parkers (Group 57) are:
 - Elias Martin
 - Rory Feathers
 - Alex Ellsworth